-that the state-save operation would perform anyways.
+The notion of final describes situations where the program no longer alters the data before the next state-save operation.
+Our intuition essentially corresponds to anticipating the actions that the state-save operation would perform anyways.
 This allows these operations to spare the overhead for saving data that can be considered final earlier: after the transformation the data is already on non-volatile memory when the state-save operation executes.

 Example.
-Consider the program of Fig. 2(a) and let us focus on the instructions before the state-save operation of line 6.
-These instructions correspond to a computation interval.
+Consider the program of Fig. 2(a) and let us focus on the computation interval extending up to line 6.
 We find two STORE instructions that target the volatile memory location that variable a is initially mapped to.
 Note that the second STORE instruction writes the same value that the state-save operation of line 6 stores for variable a, because the latter is initially allocated onto volatile memory and must be preserved across power failures.
-This is the case because the data for variable a is final at line 3.
+This is the case because the data for variable a is final already at line 3.